microsoft/Partner-Center-Bot/docs/Deployment.md

 3. Click _+ Add_ to start the new application wizard
 4. Specify an appropriate name for the bot, select _Web app / API_ for the application, an appropriate value for the sign-on URL, and then click _Create_
-5. Click _Required permissions_ found on the settings blade for the the application and then click _+ Add_
+5. Click _Required permissions_ found on the settings blade for the application and then click _+ Add_
 6. Add the _Microsoft Graph_ API and grant it the _Read directory data_ application permission
 7. Add the _Partner Center API_  and grant it the _Access Partner Center PPE_ delegated permission